 5. Do strength training focused on the glutes.

-6. Get breast implants if you're comfortable with the risks.
+6. Get breast implants in the 500-700cc range if you're comfortable with the risks.

 7. Get a nose job if you have a distinctly bad nose.